-- Year Two of a fashion / textiles related degree course
+- Completion of Year Two of a Fashion / Textiles-related degree course; or

-- a HND course in fashion / textiles or related discipline
+- completion of a HND course in Fashion / Textiles; or

-- a Foundation Degree in a related fashion/textiles discipline.
+- completion of a Foundation degree in a related Fashion / Textiles discipline; and

 You will also need:

-- examples of your work (portfolio, written essays or reports relevant to the course)
+- to submit examples of your work (portfolio, written essays or reports relevant to the course).